 Water & Sewer

-The Division of Public Utilities is responsible for supplying water and sewer services to residents and businesses throughout the County.
+The Department of Public Utilities is responsible for supplying water and sewer services to residents and businesses throughout the County.
 The Division currently owns and operates nineteen (19) water systems and thirty-one (31) sewer stations providing services to approximately 3,992 customers.
 The Division is actively involved in the expansion of new water and sewer service to County sponsored industrial projects as well as developer installed commercial and residential projects.
 The Division is dedicated to long-term planning for permanent water sources and for treatment and transmission systems through its involvement with the Western Tidewater Water Authority (WTWA).

 Isle of Wight is a member of the Southeastern Public Service Authority (SPSA) which handles all solid waste generated in South Hampton Roads.